 As the non-exempt employees are protected from wage violations and other breachings, the workers have the right to ask for equal opportunity and wages, minimum wages, a safer workplace, etc. And thus employers are liable to consider the same before hiring the candidates.

-The exempted employees though being not protected, can receive the conditions of equal rights.
+Though being not protected, the exempted employees can receive the conditions of equal rights.
 Somehow such employees with more important tasks are provided with a similar amount of benefits as that of the non-exempt employees.

-Though both non-exempt and exempt employees are treated with similar benefits, the actual criteria may change as per the company requirements.
+Though non-exempt and exempt employees are treated with similar benefits, the actual criteria may change according to the company requirements.

 Due to the exceptional performance output of the exempt employees, the company may or may not offer extra benefits like rewards, statutory benefits, etc. But they are not bound to the permanent benefits that non-exempt employees receive.